psorowka/vectorops/README.md

 Usage
 -----

-Install vector-ops using the command
+Install vectorops using the command

-      gem install vector-ops
+      gem install vectorops

-Or include the vector-ops gem into your Gemfile
+Or include the vectorops gem into your Gemfile

-      gem 'vector-ops'
+      gem 'vectorops'